AMANKANOJIYA/Grand-Challenge-Headphones/README.md

 # Grand-Challenge-HP
-The main objective of this grand challenge wass to energize young minds and develop indigenous innovative commercially viable product designs which can be up- scaled further under a Centre of Excellence being setup by Centre for Development of Advanced
+The main objective of this grand challenge was to energize young minds and develop indigenous innovative commercially viable product designs which can be up- scaled further under a Centre of Excellence being setup by Centre for Development of Advanced
 Computing (CDAC).
 # P-004: To design low-cost Bluetooth Speaker